nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/filters/filters.md

 ---
 ## Filter purpose

 Filters should only be used when needed and to add to the value of a dashboard.
 The number of filters on a dashboard should be limited.
-If there are more than three filters on a dashboard this can take away the value and visual impact of the message and distract a user.
+Having more than three filters on a dashboard can take away the value and visual impact of the message and distract users.

 Parameters can be created and used to change variables within a chart.